Spawn Surveys

 What we are learning

-In collaboration with Cordova residents we collected herring samples for the disease team and the Age Sex Length (ASL) data using cast nets at Red Head, Hells Hole and Canoe Pass.
-The age composition shows a large proportion of age-4 fish in 2020 stemming from a highly abundant age class produced from 2016 spawn events.
+We collected herring samples for the disease team and the Age Sex Length (ASL) data from aboard the R/V Solstice at Humphrie’s Hole, Canoe Pass, Port Etches, Canoe Point, Port Etches, and Double Bay.
+The age composition shows a large proportion of age-3 and age-4 fish in 2024.